 1. WHERE TO APPLY: LEAD AGENCY

-All proposals under the RCUK-FNR-agreement will need to be submitted to one of the UK Research Councils.
+All proposals under the UKRI-FNR-agreement will need to be submitted to one of the UK Research Councils.
 Therefore UK and LU based researchers should identify the RCUK funding scheme which is most appropriate to support their common research project.

-Bilateral projects under the FNR-RCUK agreement must be submitted to one of the UK Research Council Calls.
+Bilateral projects under the FNR-UKRI agreement must be submitted to one of the UK Research Council Calls.
 Joint applications submitted must then also be submitted to the FNR – along with the FNR INTER documents – no later than 7 days after the lead agency deadline.